minesworld/CSnakes/src/CSnakes.EnvironmentBuilder/README.md

 using CSnakes.EnvironmentBuilder.EnvironmentManagement;
 using CSnakes.EnvironmentBuilder.PackageManagement;

-var homeDir = @"test"; // should be an absolute path var venvDir = @"test\.venv";
+var workingDir = @"test"; // should be an absolute path var venvDir = @"test\.venv";

 ILogger? logger = null;